 The same newspaper of Thursday, Feb.28, 1822, reported that “Conti Street.
 About two o’clock yesterday morning a fire broke out in the Rising Sun Hotel, Conti Street.
 The whole of that extensive building was entirely consumed….”
 To date, it does not appear that the original hotel was ever rebuilt or reopened after the tragic fire.

 The Animals recorded their version of the famous song for EMI Records; surprisingly in one take.
 That doesn’t happen often.
 Immediately upon release, the song was a huge hit; the first one for the boys from across the big pond.

 The song was first released in the United Kingdom where it soared to the top of the singles charts in July 1964.
 Shortly after, in August of the same year, it was released in the United States during the height of the “British invasion.”
 As expected, it became just as popular in the U.S. as it was in the U.K. and topped the American singles charts for three consecutive weeks.
 The epic song sold over one million copies in five short weeks, in the U.S. alone.

 An early version of the song we now know as “The House of the Rising Sun” dates back to 1932 and was recorded by Clarence “Tom” Ashley.
 Originally, it was entitled “Rising Sun Blues.”
 Later in 1934, The Callahan Brothers recorded the same song as “Rounder’s Luck.”
 The song was also recorded by several other artists including Josh White, Huddie "Leadbelly" Ledbetter, Pete Seeger and Woodie Guthrie.

 Bob's version appears on his self-titled 1962 debut album, which contains mostly traditional songs, with just two original compositions by a man now considered one of the greatest songwriters of all time.
 I think most people these days, however, recognize the version released by The Animals in 1964, as the best known.
 Through the process of evolution, the song lyrics changed somewhat, “The House of the Rising Sun” is the name and version that stuck.
-The Animals’ version of the song has become an iconic, pop song of the 60’s.
+The Animals’ version of the song has become an iconic, pop song of the '60s.